-In the fall of 2006, I can now confess that I murdered two doctors.
+In the fall of 2006, when I was working in Marketing at Johnson and Johnson, I can now safely confess that we murdered two doctors.
 One was a 15 year “Doctor Recommended” campaign for Benylin Cough Medicine, and the other was a 10 year “Doctor and Pharmacist recommended” campaign for Nicoderm Quit Smoking Patches.
 Both murders were pre-meditated.
 And both doctors deserved it.

 Inheriting doctor spots is one big yawn.
 They feel very 1980s.
 In fact, people have made fun of doctor ads since the 1970s, which must mean that consumers have long been sick of this technique.

-The First Doctor I murdered: An Old Benylin “Doctor” ad
+The first Doctor we murdered: An old Benylin cough syrup “Doctor”

 Year after year from 1990 to 2005, Benylin trudged out a new doctor spot, each following the same formula.
 There was the pompous doctor speaking down to everyone including the consumer to establish a position of authority hoping that people would assume “wow, that Benylin must really work”.
 Here’s an example of the condescending advertising.

-The second Doctor I murdered: The Old Nicoderm “Doctor” ad
+The second Doctor we murdered: An old Nicoderm “Doctor”

 On the other hand, Nicoderm was so insecure they used BOTH doctors and pharmacists, just in case you thought one was not enough.
 One big yawn.
 For most campaigns, one of the big challenges is finding ways to keep it fresh year after year.
 But let’s admit it, the best ads are usually in the first few years.
 With Benylin and Nicoderm, having such a small idea to start made it hard for the best of creatives to keep it fresh and interesting.